RealDuckteam/Duckteam-Textscreen-Link-Opener-DTSLO-/README.md

 ---

 ## 🛠️ **Commands:**
-- `dtslo_add`: Add a URL to the currently viewed textscreen.
+- `dtslo_add "URL"`: Add a URL to the currently viewed textscreen.
 - `dtslo_remove`: Remove the URL from the currently viewed textscreen.
 - **More commands coming soon!**